Timeless Debugging of Complex Software

 Thus far, the adoption and application of these technologies by the broader security & development communities has been negligible compared against their possible utility.
 It is hard to speculate on all the ways these technologies will come to change the way we use debuggers, or experience application runtimes in the years to follow.

-In the context of this post, we only go so far as to demonstrate the standard usage of Mozilla’s rr as an extension of gdb.
+.
 We hope to discuss some of the more exploratory research and tools we’ve built on top of these timeless debugging frameworks in the future.
 The innovation in these spaces is nothing but exciting, if not alien.

 Recording the Vulnerability

 Returning back to earth, let’s begin analyzing the strange behavior produced by our minimized testcase using some of the timeless debugging technology introduced in the previous section.
-We will use Mozilla’s rr to record the JSC process as it executes our poc.js on a 64bit Ubuntu 16.04 VM.
+We will use Mozilla’s rr

-Tracing JSC with rr can be done with one command:
+can be done with one command:

 JSC_useJIT=false LD_LIBRARY_PATH=/home/doom/WebKitRCA/jsc-debug/lib rr record -h /home/doom/WebKitRCA/jsc-debug/bin/jsc bugs/poc.js

-Since rr is so good at capturing traces in a deterministic fashion, we actually have to make use of ‘chaos’ mode (the -h flag) to get poc.js to reproduce the errant JSC behavior while being traced.
+is so good at capturing traces in a deterministic fashion, we actually have to make use of ‘chaos’ mode (the -h

-In chaos mode, rr will purposely throw wrenches into thread scheduling while recording a process in an effort to force different execution patterns across multiple runs.
-This mode was designed explicitly to help with reproducing non-deterministic bugs (such as ours) under rr.
-Bravo, Robert!
+will purposely throw wrenches into thread scheduling while recording a process in an effort to force different execution patterns across multiple runs.
+This mode was designed explicitly to help with reproducing non-deterministic bugs (such as ours) under rr

-The trace that rr produces is a 100% reproducible runtime trace that can be used directly in gdb.
+.
 The beauty of tracing technology is that we will never have to re-launch JSC or touch our PoC again.
 The trace provides perfect information of the captured process runtime and can be navigated timelessly in a debugger.

 Replaying the Vulnerability (Trace)

-Debugging a captured trace is as simple as passing the trace to rr replay:
+Debugging a captured trace is as simple as passing the trace to rr replay

 rr replay /home/doom/.local/share/rr/jsc-0

-This drops us into an augmented version of gdb, where we now have a few reverse-* debugging commands (among others) available for use:
+This drops us into an augmented version of gdb

-Typing continue into the rr enlightened gdb prompt, we can watch as the captured trace runs start to finish as it was previously recorded outside the debugger:
+prompt, we can watch as the captured trace runs start to finish as it was previously recorded outside the debugger:

-At the end of the trace, we see the debug print from the describeArray(...) call we placed at the end of our poc.js.
+.
 This print tells us where the backing store (the butterfly) for our misbehaving JSArray is in memory.

 Dumping memory at the butterfly, we can see gobs of pointers: